On Geometric Structure of Point Particles: Abstract

 \section{Abstract}

-A unific helical field as geometric structure in an internal space is proposed which has the ability to serve attributes inherent to point particles.
-Transition between our observational space and the warped infinitesimal space is considered in an operational fashion.
-It is seen, that rotational eigenvalue equation satisfied by the vector field equivalent to Gromeka-Beltrami flow familiar to plasma astrophysics provides a spatio-unifier that sustains complex orthogonal coupling between rotational, internal coordinate space and angular momentum space.
-Self-consistent normalization of the rotational coordinate owing to the unifier is compared to renormalization of quantum electrodynamics.
-A numerical value comparable to the electromagnetic coupling constant in the nonrelativistic limit is derived from theoretical analysis involving the rotational eigenvalue that charged leptons should internally refer to.
-It is found that chiral asymmetry of the helical eigenflows can be reflected in electroweak symmetry breaking.
-This study might provide a key to settle geometrical problem of preceding theories accommodated by extra-dimensions of space.
+{I propose, as geometric structure in an internal space, a helical field that is responsible for intrinsic properties of point particles, particularly, electron.
+For the novel theoretical development, plasma astrophysical analogy is made extensively.
+Transition between our conventional space and the infinitesimal space is considered in an operational manner.
+It is shown that rotational eigenvalue equation satisfied by the vector field equivalent to Gromeka-Beltrami flow provides a coordinate-rotor that captures complex orthogonality between the internal coordinate space and isotopic, angular momentum space.
+Self-consistent normalization of rotational coordinate owing to the rotor is compared to renormalization of electric charge.
+It is also found that chiral asymmetry of the helical eigenflows can be reflected in electroweak symmetry breaking.
+The theoretical prototype suggests possible geometrical features of a fundamental framework ruling matters and forces with higher dimensions.}